dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 ### Databricks and Azure Blob Storage

-Refer to the [Azure Blob Storage filesystem documentation](./filesystem.md#azure-blob-storage) for setting up your container with the bucket_url and credentials.
-For Azure Blob Storage, Databricks can directly load data from the storage container specified in the configuration:
+Refer to the [Azure Blob Storage filesystem documentation](./filesystem.md#azure-blob-storage) for details on connecting your Azure Blob Storage container with the bucket_url and credentials.

+Example to set up Databricks with Azure as a staging destination:

 ```python
 # Create a dlt pipeline that will load